 FOR IMMEDIATE RELEASE:

-ARLINGTON, TEXAS – November 27, 2018 – On Friday, December 14th at 5PM CT (GMT -6), TheSpeedGamers, a group based in Arlington, Texas, will begin a 72-hour gaming marathon for charity.
+ARLINGTON, TEXAS – June 28, 2019 – On Friday, July 12th at 6PM CT (GMT -6), TheSpeedGamers, a group based in Arlington, Texas, will begin a weeklong (168-hour) gaming marathon for charity.
 Since forming in 2008, the group has raised over $800,000 for various charities and causes, including St. Jude Children’s Research Hospital, the Make-A-Wish Foundation, ACT Today!, and nearly twenty others.
 These charities help support those in need directly and help to fund research leading to cures for various debilitating diseases and other key areas of concern.
-This marathon will cover many of the most famous franchises from Nintendo’s history.
+This marathon will return the group to the franchise that began their journey eleven years ago, The Legend of Zelda.

 St. Jude Children’s Research Hospital is leading the way that the world understands, treats, and defeats childhood cancer and other life-threatening diseases.
 The mission of St. Jude is to advance cures and means of prevention for pediatric catastrophic diseases through research and treatment.
 Consistent with the vision of St. Jude founder Danny Thomas, no child is denied treatment based on race, religion, or a family’s ability to pay.